jsanchezsierra/DressApp/README.md

 A very Simple App for organizing your closet.
 Check your closet at anytime, anywhere.

--Use your camera to take pictures of your clothes and add them to the closet.
+* Use your camera to take pictures of your clothes and add them to the closet.
--Create you own outfits and share them with your friends.
+* Create you own outfits and share them with your friends.
--Add your outfits to the calendar, so you always know what you did wear that special day.
+* Add your outfits to the calendar, so you always know what you did wear that special day.
--Sort your looks by style, brand or season.
+* Sort your looks by style, brand or season.

 ## Source Code